nogringo/lupine/README.md

-# lupine
+# Lupine

-A drive app to store your files in a decentralized way
+A drive app to store your files in a decentralized way.